Sunday, 1 January 2023

 Photo by David Kitching.

 Daniel Platt (later & Sons) owned two works, Harpfield Tileries in Newcastle, Stoke & from 1896 Brownhills Tileries in Tunstall, Stoke producing facing & paving bricks, quarries, tiles, ridges & finials.
 The London Gazette reveals Platt had left the partnership of James Malpass & Daniel Platt at Madeley Heath, Stafford in 1871 with Platt then going into partnership with George Hollins at Harpfield Tileries.
 Hollins then left this partnership in January 1874 leaving Platt as sole owner of Harpfield & Kelly's 1875 edition is the first listing of Daniel Platt, Harpfield Tileries, Newcastle, Stoke.
 We next find in Kelly's 1888 to 1896 editions the entry is Harpfield Tileries, Stoke Road, Newcastle with Daniel Platt as Managing Director.
 The other partners in Harpfield Tileries were George Hollins, William Boulton & Thomas Edge.
 Boulton & Edge left the partnership in December 1892 & Boulton left the partnership in June 1894 leaving Platt as sole owner of Harpfield Tileries.
 With the need to expand Platt in 1896 opened Brownhills Tileries, Tunstall, Newcastle on a site which had produced bricks & tiles since 1820.
 We next find the listing in Kelly's 1900 edition is now Daniel Platt & Sons & it was this company which produced these BCM bricks & tiles around 1931.
 The 1931 Clayworkers Directory also reveals Platt was using the letters OP as a Trade Mark on his pressed tiles & these letters can be seen on one of his tiles shown above.
 Also Jim Stevens has found a blue brick with just OP stamped in it, so it appears Platt was also using OP on his bricks.
 Daniel Platt died in August 1941 & the company continued as Platts Ltd. A photo on Staffordshire Fast Track shows Platt's Brownhill Tileries in 1964.
 A Staffordshire Sentinel newspaper article states that in early 1988 the Bardon Group of Leicester, quarries & building products, purchased Platts Ltd for 7 million pounds & relaunched Platts Ltd in December 1988.
 By the re-launch half a million pounds of production improvements had been pumped into Platt's Brownhills Tileries factory which was employing 144 people.
-I have found a reference the Brownhills Tileries works closed in 1996.
+I have found a reference stating the Brownhills Tileries works closed in 1996.
 Below is a Daniel Platt & Sons advert, circa 1931 which shows the company was using the Monomark of BCM / DPS.
 The original source of this advert is unknown.

 J, F, & E Rowley Ltd. are listed in Kelly's 1924 & 28 editions at High Carr Tileries & Bradwell Hall Tileries, both on Talke Road, Chesterton, Stoke producing red & blue, roofing & flooring tiles.
 John, Fred & Ernest Rowley were the sons of brickmaker William Rowley who ran nearby Metallic Tileries in Chesterton with his sons John, William & Tom.
 So John had interests in both businesses.
 The next reference to J.F. & E. Rowley is the BCM Rowley entry in the 1931 Clayworkers list.
 John died aged 33 in 1934.
 Two Notices in the London Gazette reveal Director, F.L.
 Rowley of Rowley Tiles Ltd, Bradwell Hall Tileries held a Creditors Meeting on the 4th of March 1952, after which the Company was placed into the hands of Percy John Snow to be Liquidated.
 The Bradwell Hall works was then purchased by the Howle Brothers who ran it until 1965 & it appears the High Carr works continued to be run until 1956 under the Rowley family.